 … Plus a zillion other lights…

 There is an ABS light, which means that your anti-lock braking system is not operating correctly.
 The hazard triangle warning means that your four-way signals are on.
-Beams, fuel, front fog lights, windscreen washer fluid, windscreen defrost, rear window defrost… So many of them that we have to give up explaining each and every one.
+Beams, fuel, front fog lights, windscreen washer fluid, windscreen defrost, rear window defrost… So many of them that we must give up explaining each and every one.